 The Greek text of the Poetics was published in 1538 by Trivcaveli.
 Pazzi published its Latin version.
-Robortelli published its first critical edition in 1548 and ever since then it has been annotated, criticised and interpreted by scholars, of all times and mood, all over the world.
+Robortelli published its first critical edition in 1548 and from that time onwards it has been annotated, criticised and interpreted by scholars, of all times and mood, all over the world.